prabhatravib/pitext_email/README.md

 # PiText Email - Gmail-Only Email Client

-A modern, AI-powered email client focused exclusively on Gmail integration.
+A modern, AI-powered email client focused exclusively on Gmail integration.There is no back end at all by design So this is a fork of the zero email repo. here the source of this email repo is only supposed to be Gmail.

 ## Features